davidgarridoreyes/Coursera-Getting-and-Cleaning-Course-Project/CodeBook.md

 ### Notes on the Original (Raw) Data:

-In order to work easily with the data, the files used were reorganized so they all have the same path.
+In order to work easily with the data, the script can be run as far as the data is decompressed in the working directory.
 The files used are:

 * activity_labels.txt: Contains the numeric labels given to the different activities carried out.
 * features.txt: Contains the numeric labels given to the features obtained by the authors.